Remittances to Mexican families rise to record high for February

 Cash sent back to family members this past January was slightly higher, at $3.298 billion.

-Remittances have been on a record run since last year and reached their all-time monthly high last March, as a growing number of Mexican migrants living in the United States dug deep to send extra money to relatives back home to alleviate the devastating impact of the coronavirus pandemic.
+Remittances have been on a record run since last year and reached their all-time monthly high in March 2020, as a growing number of Mexican migrants living in the United States dug deep to send extra money to relatives back home to alleviate the devastating impact of the coronavirus pandemic.

 "Solid workers' remittance flows have been adding support to the current account and to private consumption, particularly for low-income families, who have a high propensity to consume and are the overwhelming recipients," said Goldman Sachs economist Alberto Ramos in a research note on Monday.